|

 Art of Problem Solving By

-Jason Batterson, Shannon Rogers, illustrated by Erich Owen
+Jason Batterson, Shannon Rogers, Erich Owen

 For aspiring math beasts in grades 2-5.
 Each level (4 per grade)

-includes a full-color, graphic-novel-style guide book, and a corresponding
+includes a full-color, graphic-novel-style Guide book, and a corresponding

-practice book.
+Practice book.
 Amazing content, plenty of depth and practice, and

 very appealing to gifted kids!